darkmattersshow/darkmattersshow.github.io/about.md

 <h3>Rich Develtian, Music Director</h3>

-Rich Devletian is a musician and composer.
-His work has been used in numerous films, including 2011's _Footloose_, and he performs with the band UpDownUp.
+Rich is a musician and composer who spent many years roaming the country in a black van with no markings and tinted windows.
+No one knows for sure what the vehicle's contents were.
+Rich, sworn to secrecy, can only reveal that whatever was in there... it was <a href="http://www.ours.net/ourspages/">OURS</a>.
+He now records, performs, and writes music for a variety of projects including feature films, TV shows, <a href="http://www.updownupmusic.com">UpdownUp</a>, and <a href-"http://www.rundmc.com/dmc/">DMC</a>.